edrobinson/abbottapi/README.md

 # abbottapi
  Abbott Freestyle Lite Interface

- This is a Go app that downloads blood glucose resulte from the Abbott Freestyle Lite Meter.
+ This is a Go app that downloads blood glucose results from the Abbott Freestyle Lite Meter.

  The interface is very simple: